NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/github-issues/index.md

 ### Commenting on an issue

 We are in this together, so please help with answering your fellow students questions.
-But remember to be polite!
+But remember to be specific and polite!

 ### Quality issues

-Please read this [post](https://medium.com/nycplanninglabs/writing-a-proper-github-issue-97427d62a20f) that explains how to create a quality issue.
+Please [read this post](https://medium.com/nycplanninglabs/writing-a-proper-github-issue-97427d62a20f) that explains how to create a quality issue.